’twas the night before 2026

 Tuesday is often a rough day in my world.
 You see, Tuesday is usually physical therapy day.
 You know… the not so much fun stuff that keeps my body on the road, around the next curve.
 Blessedly, I’ve found my people!

 My hands, arms, and shoulders have been greatly unamused lately.
 This does not help with the art making!
-(It doesn’t actually help with much of anything…) But, there’s much art to make and a new book in about the figurative second trimester!
+(It doesn’t actually help with much of anything…) But, there’s much art to make and a new book in its figurative second trimester!
 So… we made a deal, my PT and I.

 I figured I could probably sit still for like three dry needles.
 She agreed to wander and pick three really relevant spots.
 (Don’t you just love healing folks who listen???)